slominskir/chromium-pdf/README.md

 ## API
 The URL parameter names for the web service end point __puppet-show/pdf__ mirror the option names for the puppeteer print-to-pdf function found [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions).
 The puppet-show web form can also be used to explore the API.

+**Note**: The default values match the puppeteer defaults and the only required parameter is "url".

 ## Configure
 ```bash
 export PORT=3000